Lightning-AI/LitServe/README.md

 ```
 &nbsp;

-You can control the wait time to aggregate requests into a batch with `batch_timeout` argument.
-In the following
+You can control the wait time to aggregate requests into a batch with the `batch_timeout` argument.
-example, server will wait for 2 seconds to combine 4 requests together:
+In the following example, the server will wait for 2 seconds to combine 4 requests together:

 ```python
 server = LitServer(SimpleLitAPI(), max_batch_size=4, batch_timeout=2)